PawseySC/singularity-containers/_episodes/11-containers-intro.md

 An **image** is a file (or set of files) that contains the application and all its dependencies, libraries, run-time systems, etc. required to run.
 You can copy images around, upload them, download them etc.

 A **container** is an instantiation of an image.
-That is, it's a running process spawned out of an image.
+That is, it's a process in execution that got spawned out of an image.
 You can run multiple containers from the same image, much like you might run the same application with different options or arguments.

 In abstract, an image corresponds to a file, a container corresponds to a process.